What is the HIPAA Security Rule?

 hipaa security rule

 HIPAA contains a series of rules that covered entities (CEs) and business associates (BAs) must follow to be compliant.
 One of these rules is known as the HIPAA Security Rule.
 You might be wondering, what is the HIPAA Security Rule?
-This rule, which applies to both CEs and BAs, is designed to safeguard the privacy of individuals’ electronic personal health information (ePHI) by dictating HIPAA security requirements.
+This rule, which applies to both CEs and BAs, is designed to safeguard the privacy of individuals’ electronic personal health information (ePHI) by dictating HIPAA security rule requirements.

 Covered entities are defined in the HIPAA rules as (1) health plans, (2) healthcare clearinghouses, and (3) healthcare providers who electronically transmit any health information in connection with transactions for which HHS has adopted standards.